Are you seeking recovery resources because your teen is experimenting with drugs or alcohol?

 3. Helping Families Help

 The Helping Families Help site is focused on a scientific approach called CRAFT which has been shown to help almost 70% of families encourage their loved ones to start treatment.
 In addition, research shows that learning CRAFT helps family members feel better about themselves, get their own life on track, and improve their relationships with their loved ones.
 All of the options listed throughout Helping Families Help are offered by CRAFT-based providers, many of whom are a part of the Helping Families Help Provider Network (HFHPN).
-This website lists many resources that are CRAFT-based, including CRAFT-based resources for families dealing with addiction, a provider directory, CRAFT-based groups, training and workshops for families, opportunities to participate in research studies, and domestic violence resources.
+This website lists many CRAFT-based resources, including CRAFT-based resources for families dealing with addiction, a provider directory, CRAFT-based groups, training and workshops for families, opportunities to participate in research studies, and domestic violence resources.
 Click here to learn more about Helping Families Help.

-4. Learn about SMART Recovery for Friends and Family
+4. Learn about SMART Recovery for Friends and Family.

 Other recovery resources include support groups like SMART Recovery for Friends and Family.
 SMART Recovery Family & Friends is a research-based, secular alternative to Al-Anon and Johnson Intervention.